Clémentine Delait found fame in the early 1900s

 After World War One, the Delaits adopted a daughter, Fernande whose parents had died in the Spanish flu epidemic.
 They opened a haberdashery in Plombières-les-Bains.

 As her fame become international, Madame Delait was invited to join PT Barnum's circus.
 She declined, deciding to stay with her husband who suffered from rheumatism.
-Instead, she travelled around Europe, meeting many famous personalities inlcuding royalty and heads of state.
+Instead, she travelled around Europe, meeting many famous personalities including royalty and heads of state.

 She became a widow in 1928, thereafter re-opening a bar where she stars in cabaret shows.